d3lio/mrend/README.md

 Clone this repo using `git clone https://github.com/d3lio/mrend.git`.

-Navigate into the folder where you cloned the tool and run `yarn global add file:$PWD`.
+Navigate into the folder where you cloned the tool.
+For *nix systems run `yarn global add file:$PWD`.
+For Windows run `yarn global add file:%cd%`.

 This will install it globally to use as `mrend`.

 ### Build a presentation

-To build a presentation do `mrend <path/to/file.md>`.
+To build a presentation run `mrend <path/to/file.md>`.

-To build the example presentation do `mrend example.md`.
+To build the example presentation run `mrend example.md`.
-It will generate a folder called `output` containing `output.html`.
+It will generate a folder called `output` containing `index.html`.

 Open the html file into your preferred browser and enjoy.